gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 Scaling up current deep-learning techniques by stacking more layers and using more training data can only superficially palliate some of these issues.
 It won't solve the more fundamental problems that deep-learning models are limited in what they can represent and that most of the programs you may wish to learn can't be expressed as a continuous geometric morphing of a data manifold.
+#### The risk of anthropomorphizing machine-learning models
+One real risk with contemporary AI is misinterpreting what deep-learning models do and overestimating their abilities.
+A fundamental feature of humans is our *theory of mind:* our tendency to project intentions, beliefs, and knowledge on the things around us.